LynnDelaere/animal_spotter/README.md

 ---

 ## Evaluation / inference notebook
-- Open `src/notebooks/evalutation_detr.ipynb`.
-- The notebook adds the repo root to `sys.path`, loads a local checkpoint from `models/detr-finetuned/` and runs inference on sample images.
+Launch `notebooks/evaluation.ipynb` to run inference on local checkpoints, visualize predictions and compute metrics such as mAP.
+The notebook assumes you have already fine-tuned a model and have test images available locally.

-- When running outside Docker, ensure your `.venv` has the same dependencies as `requirements.txt` to avoid version mismatch warnings.
+When running outside of the Docker container, ensure your .venv had the same depencencies as requirements.txt to avoid version mismatches.

 ## Interactive Gradio demo
 Spin up a simple UI to upload images, tweak the score threshold and visualize